awsdocs/aws-app-mesh-user-guide/doc_source/virtual_routers.md

 To create a virtual router using the AWS CLI version 1\.18\.116 or higher, see the example in the AWS CLI reference for the [create\-virtual\-router](https://docs.aws.amazon.com/cli/latest/reference/appmesh/create-virtual-router.html) command\.

-**To create a virtual router using the AWS Management Console**
+**To create a virtual router using the AWS Management Console** **Note**
+When creating a Virtual Router, you must add a namespace selector with a label to identify the list of namespaces to associate Routes to the created Virtual Router\.

 1. Open the App Mesh console at [https://console\.aws\.amazon\.com/appmesh/](https://console.aws.amazon.com/appmesh/)\.